 Applications

-Tekscan's pressure and force sensors and measurement systems are used in a wide variety of OEM, Research and Development, and Clinical applications.
+Tekscan's force, pressure, and temperature sensors and measurement systems are used in a wide variety of OEM, Research and Development, and Clinical applications.
 If you don't see your application listed below, contact us to discuss the opportunity.

 Therapeutic Force-Feedback Device Design One company was developing a small force-sensitive physical therapy device aimed at tracking a patient's recovery progress after a specific medical event.
 Their mission was to empower patients on their journey to recovery by providing an innovative, user...